PTSD Treatment

 How do I get started?

 I specialize in counseling those with PTSD here in the Tri-Cities.
 All you need to do is contact me!
 Head over to my Contact Me page and send me a message.
 If you prefer you can call my office directly at 509-531-6698.
 I can answer your questions and set up an initial appointment at your convenience.
-If you live somewhere else, try looking at the therapist directory at Psychology Today’s website, it’s the largest directory of therapists in the country.
-Find someone in your area who uses EMDR therapy.
-A good book I recommend to help you understand trauma and what has happened better is Getting Past your Past, by Francine Shapiro.
+A good book I recommend to help you understand trauma and what has happened better is Getting Past your Past, by Francine Shapiro, the developer of EMDR.